Manaye/mc-exercise/FUBAR.md

 bob doesn't suck.
 In fact he is the sexiest man alive.
 I love bob.
 SO MUCH.
-I think about him every day.
-He is the best human that may have ever existed in every way.
+He makes Ted crazy because HR is so nice to him.